itu-itis23-yildirimd20/Neo4j/README.md

   ON CREATE SET: This part runs only if a new node is created.
 It's perfect for setting static properties like birth years or release dates.
 * The Arrow ->: Defines the direction of the relationship.

-  Properties in Relationships: Unlike SQL, relationships in a graph can store data!
-Here, ACTED_IN stores the roles property (e.g., Keanu played 'Neo').
 * Then let's copy the following commands to the browser and load the dataset.
 ```cypher
 CREATE CONSTRAINT movie_title IF NOT EXISTS FOR (m:Movie) REQUIRE m.title IS UNIQUE;